Fieger on Oxford lawsuit: Sister saw sibling get shot, 'narrowly escaped the bullets'

 - Oops!Something went wrong.Please try again later.

-Attorney Geoffrey Fieger blasted the Oxford School District Thursday morning in announcing his $100 million lawsuit against the district over the mass shooting that left four students dead, saying officials "allowed the deranged, homicidal student to return to class with a gun in his backpack, with over 30 rounds of ammo in his backpack, when they knew he was a homicidal threat."
+Attorney Geoffrey Fieger blasted the Oxford school district Thursday in announcing a lawsuit against the district, seeking $100 million over the mass shooting that left four students dead.

+Fieger said officials "allowed the deranged, homicidal student to return to class with a gun in his backpack, with over 30 rounds of ammo in his backpack, when they knew he was a homicidal threat."

 "How in the world does a 15-year-old get armed to commit murder in schools?" said Fieger, who decried the decades-long series of school shootings that have rocked America.

+More: Geoffrey Fieger takes on Oxford lawsuit: What to know about high-profile attorney

+Fieger said the federal lawsuit will show that the school district “at every turn” failed the students and violated their civil rights.
+He said he also plans to file a lawsuit in Oakland County Circuit Court claiming the school displayed gross negligence in its inaction in keeping students safe.

-“Twenty years and nothing’s changed,” Fieger said.
+“Twenty years and nothing’s changed,” Feiger said, in reference to the time that has passed since the Columbine High School shooting in Littleton, Colorado, in 1999.
 “I could talk about the hundreds of thousands of children who are traumatized for life, like Bella and Riley, afraid at any moment someone might start shooting.”

+The lawsuit alleges that the sisters are experiencing post-traumatic stress disorder, and that the younger sibling "narrowly escaped the bullets" as she watched her sister get shot after the two exited a bathroom.

-According to Fieger, Bella and Riley are honors students who were supposed to be leaving for Christmas vacation.
+According to Fieger, Bella and Riley Franz are honor students who were supposed to be leaving for Christmas vacation.
 Instead, Riley is coping with a neck wound and Bella is grappling with stress and trauma of what she witnessed.

-Jeffrey and Brandi Franz, who did not make any statements, had solemn looks on their faces as Fieger spoke about gun violence, and about how he would make the school district pay for putting their daughters in harms way.
+Jeffrey and Brandi Franz, who did not make any statements, had solemn looks on their faces as Feiger spoke about gun violence, and about how he would make the school district pay for putting their daughters in harm's way.

-The prosecutor did her job in charging the suspect and his parents, Fieger said, but added more needs to be done.
+The prosecutor did her job in charging the suspect and his parents, Feiger said, adding the school needs to be held accountable, too.

-“It’s not enough to make murderers like these people and their son responsible or complicit,” Fieger said.
+“It’s not enough to make murderers like these people and their son responsible or complicit,” Feiger said.
 “There is a responsibility among teachers, counselors and school administrators.”

 The lawsuit follows one of the deadliest school shootings in the United States since 2018.
 It alleges that the school district did not do enough to stop Ethan Crumbley from tearing through the hallways with a gun, as police say video evidence from inside the school shows.